-- 3.20 A member of the County Council may request the chairman of a committee other than the Cabinet to allow him or her to attend a particular meeting in order that he or she may: - (a) take part in the discussion of an item relating to his or her division; or

-(b) take part in the discussion of an item where the member's attendance is desirable in the interests of the County Council.
+- 3.20 A member of the County Council may request the chairman of a committee to allow him or her to attend a particular meeting in order that he or she may: - (a) take part in the discussion of an item relating to his or her division; or - (b) take part in the discussion of an item where the member's attendance is desirable in the interests of the County Council.

-In the event of the chairman of the committee not agreeing that the member can attend the member should be given the right of appeal to the Chairman of the Council.
+With the exception of the Cabinet, in the event of the chairman of the committee not agreeing that the member can attend the member should be given the right of appeal to the Chairman of the Council.

-- 3.21 A Cabinet Member may request the Chairman of a Select Committee to allow him or her to attend a particular meeting in order that he or she may take part in the discussion of a particular item relating to his or her portfolio. - 3.22 A member of the County Council may: - (a) attend meetings of the Cabinet but not to speak or to vote; - (b) attend and speak but not vote at adjoining County Local Committee meetings where matters affecting their division are being discussed.

-and this shall be an "approved duty" for the payment of travelling allowance (as set out in the Member Allowance Scheme, Part 6).

-3.23 A member of the County Council who attends, receives the agenda for, or otherwise has access to information concerning any meeting of a committee shall not disclose to the press or public any matter designated on the agenda or at the meeting as exempt or confidential information as defined by the Local Government Act 1972, as amended from time to time.
+- 3.21 A cabinet member may request the chairman of a scrutiny committee to allow him or her to attend a particular meeting in order that he or she may take part in the discussion of a particular item relating to his or her portfolio. - 3.22 A member of the County Council may attend meetings of the Cabinet but not to speak (except in accordance with Standing Order 3.20) or to vote; and this shall be an "approved duty" for the payment of travelling allowance (as set out in the Member Allowance Scheme, Part 6). - 3.23 A member of the County Council who attends, receives the agenda for, or otherwise has access to information concerning any meeting of a committee shall not disclose to the press or public any matter designated on the agenda or at the meeting as exempt or confidential information as defined by the Local Government Act 1972, as amended from time to time.